-The following post will be a blog archive copy of the Build Your Library’s February 2019 Monthly Newsletter.
+The following post will be a blog archive copy of the Build Your Library’s May 2019 Monthly Newsletter.
 If you missed the email, you can subscribe to our mailing list here.
 [Scheduled to be sent 05/02/18 5:30 AM EST] Hey everybody, it’s Emily from Build Your Library!
 If you are just going to skim the … Continue reading "May 2019 Monthly Newsletter"

-Welcome to the 15th installment of the Build Your Library Family Reading Crate!
-The March 2019 theme is “Axis and Allies: WWII in Literature.”
-I’m including at four books in our World War II themed box – a picture book for younger children, a middle grade family read aloud, a book for older readers, and a book … Continue reading "Purchase: Family Reading Crates"
+Welcome to the 17th installment of the Build Your Library Family Reading Crate!
+How many have you collected?
+The May 2019 theme is “Books in Space!”
+In contrast to our February 2019 non-space related sci-fi crate, this crate is all about outer space.
+I’m including at four books in our galactic adventures themed box – a picture book … Continue reading "Purchase: Family Reading Crates"

-The following post will be a blog archive copy of the Build Your Library’s January 2019 Monthly Newsletter.
+The following post will be a blog archive copy of the Build Your Library’s April 2019 Monthly Newsletter.
 If you missed the email, you can subscribe to our mailing list here.
-[Scheduled to be sent 01/14/18 6:00 AM EST] Hey everybody, it’s Emily from Build Your Library!
+[Scheduled to be sent 04/01/18 5:30 AM EST] Hey everybody, it’s Emily from Build Your Library!
 If you are just going to skim the … Continue reading "April 2019 Monthly Newsletter"